ydataai/ydata-profiling/docsrc/source/pages/advanced_usage/changing_settings.rst

 Through a custom configuration file
 -----------------------------------

-To control ``pandas-profiling`` through a custom file, you can start with one of the sample configuration files below:
+To control ``ydata-profiling`` through a custom file, you can start with one of the sample configuration files below:

-- `default configuration file <https://github.com/ydataai/pandas-profiling/blob/master/src/ydata_profiling/config_default.yaml>`_ (default)
+- `default configuration file <https://github.com/ydataai/ydata-profiling/blob/master/src/ydata_profiling/config_default.yaml>`_ (default)
-- `minimal configuration file <https://github.com/ydataai/pandas-profiling/blob/master/src/ydata_profiling/config_minimal.yaml>`_ (minimal computation, optimized for performance)
+- `minimal configuration file <https://github.com/ydataai/ydata-profiling/blob/master/src/ydata_profiling/config_minimal.yaml>`_ (minimal computation, optimized for performance)

 Change the configuration to your liking and point towards that configuration file when computing the report: